 By CHRISTOPHER TITMUSS - August 30, 2017

-The interview was conducted in 2531 (1988) at Suan Mokkh.
-It was originally published in Freedom of the Spirit, Christopher Titmuss, London, Green Print, 1991, pp. 68-75.
-This electronic edition has been prepared by the Buddhadāsa Indapañño Archives in 2017 with the kind permission of the author.
+This interview, conducted in 2531 (1988) at Suan Mokkh, was originally published in Freedom of the Spirit, Christopher Titmuss, London, Green Print, 1991, pp. 68-75.
+This electronic edition was prepared by the Buddhadāsa Indapañño Archives in 2017 with the kind permission of the author.

 Nearly fifty years ago, he moved to another forest which was only accessible by a dirt track and was several miles from the nearest village.
 The people in the villages provided him a hut, and each morning he would receive rice, coconut, and vegetables from the homes of the farmers not far away.

 As time went by, word got around about this solitary monk of Thai-Chinese origin living in the forest.
 Other monks came and requested permission from Ven.
 Buddhadāsa to live near him in the forest.
 Nuns also came, so more huts were built.
 Lay people, first from the immediate area and then from all over the country, began to visit him.
 People began to record his talks which touched on every conceivable aspect of Dharma, the teachings that deal with human existence.
 As the years went by, his discourses were transcribed into countless numbers of books.
 Some of them were translated into English, including Handbook for Mankind, Heart-Wood from the Bo Tree, Towards the Truth, Mindfulness of Breathing and Why Were We Born?